spack/spack/lib/spack/docs/module_file_support.rst

    help2man-1.47.4-gcc-4.8-kcnqmau     lua-luaposix-33.4.0-gcc-4.8-mdod2ry        netlib-scalapack-2.0.2-gcc-6.3.0-rgqfr6d    py-scipy-0.19.0-gcc-6.3.0-kr7nat4        zlib-1.2.11-gcc-6.3.0-7cqp6cj

 The names should look familiar, as they resemble the output from ``spack find``.
-For example, you could type either the following command to load the ``cmake`` module:
+For example, you could type the following command to load the ``cmake`` module:

 .. code-block:: console